Updated Mar 18 2022

 The official name of La Pedrera, which is one of the most famous buildings in Barcelona and one of the most representative of Catalan modernism, is Casa Milà.
 This name comes from the surname of its former owner, Pere Milà i Camps, who was a well-known politician and businessman from Barcelona at the beginning of the 20th century who, with his wife Rosa Segimon i Artells, commissioned the design of the building to the already well-known architect Antoni Gaudí.

-Types of visit, tickets online and opening times
+Types of tickets to visit La Pedrera and opening times

-The standard visit, known as ‘La Pedrera de dia’ (La Pedrera by day), is the standard daytime visit, but it’s not the only option available, as you can also opt for the evening visit, called ‘Gaudi’s Pedrera: The Origins’, or another visit, ‘L’Altra Pedrera’, which is a guided tour and is only available in Catalan.
+The standard visit, known as ‘La Pedrera Essential’, is the standard daytime visit, but it’s not the only option available, as you can also opt for the evening visit, called ‘La Pedrera Night Experience’, or another visit, ‘La Pedrera Unseen’, which is a guided tour and is only available in Catalan.
 If you speak Catalan or have someone with you who can translate for you, this would be the perfect option for you to discover some of the lesser-known facts about the Casa Milà.